Personal Bitcoin Self-Custody Guidance

 Most mistakes happen during the transition.

 Moving Bitcoin off an exchange sounds simple.
 In practice, small errors at the wrong moment can result in permanent loss.
-These are the risks we help people navigate carefully.

 Seed phrase storage mistakes

-Writing down a seed phrase incorrectly, storing it digitally, or keeping it somewhere insecure is one of the most common and serious errors.
+Writing down a seed phrase incorrectly, storing it digitally, or keeping it insecure is one of the most common and serious errors.

 Sending to the wrong address